Belize's Garifuna culture hub

 Enjoy sea life and go snorkeling or diving

 Since we planned to move on to Belize’s Cayes, we passed on the possibility of touring Belize’s Cayes from Hopkins.
-However, Hopkins offers an excellent starting point for excursions to the nearby Cayes and the Barrier reef.
+However, Hopkins offers an excellent starting point for excursions to the nearby Cayes and the Barrier Reef.
 Belize is supposedly home to the western hemisphere’s largest barrier reef.
 As a result, you’ll find plenty of diving, snorkeling, and fishing opportunities.
-Our dear friend Dan works for Seemore Adventures – and judging by his personality- he’s an excellent guide!

 Of course, you can enjoy the beach in Hopkins, too!
 A Miles-long, natural Caribbean coast seams the village.
 But, although it’s nice to hang out and dip into the water, Hopkins is not the typical beach destination.